- The sale is conducted by:

 Credit and debit card payments, as well as Unionpay payments, can be accepted with the cardholder present in our rooms.

-Most credit and debit cards can also be accepted online.
+Most credit and debit cards can also be accepted online, on our payment page.

 Both foreign and national buyers who can’t be present during the auction, can bid by telephone or bid live online on our website or through one of our third party partners.
 As we can not guarantee the proper functioning of available communication channels, we strongly suggest to also send in a back-up absentee bid, or book a telephone line and arrange for online bidding simultaneously.